EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 Log every profile match, regardless of security checks results.
 Possible values: ON, OFF

-<b>stripComments</b>
-Strip HTML comments.
-This check is applicable to Profile Type: HTML.
-Possible values: ON, OFF

 <b>stripHtmlComments</b>
 Strip HTML comments before forwarding a web page sent by a protected web site in response to a user request.
 Possible values: none, all, exclude_script_tag

 <b>stripXmlComments</b>
-Exempt URLs that pass the Start URL closure check from additional security checks.
+Strip XML comments before forwarding a web page sent by a protected web site in response to a user request.
 Possible values: none, all

 <b>exemptClosureURLsFromSecurityChecks</b>
-Exempt URLs that pass the Start URL closure check from additional security checks.
+Exempt URLs that pass the Start URL closure check from SQL injection, cross-site script, field format and field consistency security checks at locations other than headers.
 Possible values: ON, OFF

 <b>defaultCharSet</b>